 Meet me in the desert for this 5 day, 4 night landscape photography workshop where I'll be teaching you all the techniques you need to capture stunning images.
-Utah might be known for its National Parks, but right in the middle of all those National Parks is Escalante and the Badlands of Utah, two areas that I think are much more photogenic than the National Parks.
+Utah might be known for its National Parks, but right in the middle of all those National Parks is Escalante and the Badlands of Utah.
 Many of the spots we will be visiting are not spots that you could find from a simple google search.

 First, we'll spend a couple of nights in the Hanksville area, photographing some of the most unearthly scenes you've ever seen.
 One of the areas we will be visiting is even the area where astronauts research, since it is the area that most resembles Mars on Planet Earth.
 After we leave our house in Hanksville, we'll be traveling to Escalante to photograph beautiful red rock in the desert.
 We'll be hiking to slot canyons, arches, and even trees growing in massive holes to capture some of the most unique compositions that Utah has to offer.

 Whether the skies are clear or cloudy, you'll walk away with multiple images that you're proud of.
 We'll be spending our nights shooting the Milky Way (when clear) and our days editing our photos.
 I'll be walking each and every person through their own images to ensure that you walk away with multiple portfolio ready photos.

 Price: $1695 ($500 due at registration)